 The Curreri Viaggi shuttle offers a good balance of convenience and value at €10 per person, taking about 75 minutes from the airport to central Sorrento with regular departures.

-For budget travellers, combining the Alibus shuttle (€5) from the airport to Naples Central Station with the Circumvesuviana train (€3.60-4.60) to Sorrento creates a journey of about 2 hours for €10-15 total, offering an authentic local experience despite sometimes crowded conditions.
+For budget travellers, combining the Alibus shuttle from the airport to Naples Central Station with the Circumvesuviana train to Sorrento creates a journey of about 2 hours for €10-15 total, offering an authentic local experience despite sometimes crowded conditions.

-Some of the area’s best swimming spots are just a short journey away.
+If you’re staying in Sorrento, some of the area’s best swimming spots are just a short journey away.
 Bagni della Regina Giovanna are natural rock swimming pools in crystal-clear waters.
 Recommone Beach is a small cove with incredible azure waters, accessible in 15 minutes by car.
 Cala di Puolo is a sandy beach with shallow waters perfect for children.
 Nerano is an amazing beach with clear water and seafood restaurants, which is 30 minutes away by car.

-Best restaurants in Sorrento
+The best restaurants in Sorrento

 Sorrento’s culinary scene ranges from humble family-run trattorias to refined Michelin-starred establishments.
 Here’s my guide to the best places to eat in Sorrento Italy.